jimmynguyc/freshbook_timesheet_logger/README.md

 Because why use a scalpel when you have a chainsaw >:)

 ## But seriously .. there's an official API
-If you can't handle the action & excitement, check out the `use-api` branch.
+If you can't handle the action & excitement, check out the `oauth` branch.
 But seriously, you're missing all the fun.

 ## License